 That PASSION can be achieved again and below are a few examples from Space Warp to prove it.

 Firstly, Simon Hodgkiss-Rogers was so passionate about Slayer that he did three images for it just for fun!
-Even though he’s actually assigned to Jurassic Man (he’s currently on the fourth page of the dinosaur story).
 Don’t worry – Slayer is still available; I shall find a way to use his great images elsewhere, probably in a prologue page.

 But they show his inking style and strong designs for the crusaders which are very different yet equally powerful to other artists’ work in the same genre.
 Warhammer, for instance.

 If you’re thinking of trying out for Slayer, your designs should be different to Simon’s.

 Dull comics are all too often the end result when publishers buy all rights and pay pathetic royalties or none at all.
 Whether they admit it to themselves or not, so many artists – understandably – stop caring about their work and just knock it out for the money to pay the mortgage, hoping for something better to come along.

 Then there’s Gareth’s work on Xecutioners.
 You’ll see from an earlier post (Space Warp Video Diaries 2) my excited reaction to his impressive and very professional designs for the characters.
 Combined with his equally impressive website (well worth a look) he looks like a natural for that story.

 I hope these thoughts and examples help, and thanks again to everyone who has submitted so far and others who are pondering about doing so.
 Go for it!